Talent in Alberta

 Home to a thriving agricultural sector, innovators collaborate with farmers to increase yields, find efficiencies and promote sustainability through increased connectivity and data.

 Digital transformation of financial sector

-Calgary’s growing fintech sector is made up of the world’s most prominent finance players intermixed with exciting fintech startups — all supported by a skilled workforce.
+Calgary’s growing fintech sector is comprised of the world’s most prominent finance players intermixed with exciting fintech startups — all supported by a skilled workforce.